 Living with an alcoholic can be immensely stressful for you.
 Again, it may seem like a “no-brainer,” but one of the ways NOT to stop someone from drinking is to succumb to pressure and start drinking yourself.

 An alcoholic spends money and upsets the domestic budget, and you have to worry about making ends meet.
-An alcoholic neglects his or her duties, and you feel compelled to forego your leisure to step in and take over.
-An alcoholic chooses alcohol over you and the relationship you share, and you wonder if it is the end of the road for both of you.
+They neglect duties, and you feel compelled to forego your leisure to step in and take over.
+They choose alcohol over you and the relationship you share, and you wonder if it is the end of the road for both of you.

-Often one of the best answers to the question of “How do you help an alcoholic?
+Often one of the best answers to the question of “How do you find help for alcoholics?
 Is to get some help yourself.
-If there is no one you know personally to help, join a 12-step program such as Al-Anon, one that is designed specifically to help the friends and family members of alcoholics.
+If there is no one you know personally to help, join a 12-step program such as Al-Anon, one that is designed specifically to help the friends and family members of such persons.